Supply Chain Management

 In recent years, when serious natural disasters such as earthquakes and floods have been occurring frequently, we have been promptly confirming the damage situation with our suppliers to minimize the impact on our production activities.

-In response to the Revised Whistleblower Protection Act and in accordance with the strengthening of governance, the Company set up a supplier helpline on April 1, 2022, and posted the point of contact on its website.
-Based on the information provided, the helpline secretariat (the Company’s Compliance Department) will conduct an internal investigation and take corrective and preventive measures.
-Strictly protecting the confidentiality of reports, the Company will not take any retaliatory action with regard to them.
+In response to the Revised Whistleblower Protection Act and in accordance with the strengthening of governance, the Company set up a supplier helpline in 2022 and posted the point of contact on its website.
+Based on the information provided, the helpline secretariat (the Compliance Department) will conduct an internal investigation and take corrective and preventive measures.
+Strictly protecting the confidentiality of reports, whistleblowers will never be subjected to disadvantageous treatment for the reason of making a report.

 Reporting method We have set up a dedicated point of contact on our external website

-Those subject to reporting Suppliers (purchasers of goods, software, utilities, equipment, etc. necessary for our production activities)
+Those subject to reporting Suppliers (of goods, software, utilities, equipment, etc., necessary for our production activities)

-Post-report handling Promptly conducting a factual investigation of the reported case, necessary measures, such as an order to cease and desist or recurrence prevention, to be taken if non-compliance proven
+such as an order to cease and desist or recurrence prevention, if non-compliance proven

 Contact Window Information